bafxyz/web-chunks/README.md

 })
 ```

-Full webpack config has: `babel, css, sass, eslint, url, file, source-map` loaders
+Full webpack config has: `babel, css, sass, eslint, url, source-map` loaders

-If for some reason full webpack config is not needed, simple loader can imported like this
+If for some reason full webpack config is not needed, simple loader can be imported like this

 ```js
 // webpack.config.js